kotaenokida/iOSArbiTrackTutorial/README.md

 ## Instructions

-- Download the Kudan AR iOS SDK here: [https://www.xlsoft.com/en/products/kudan/download.html](https://www.xlsoft.com/en/products/kudan/download.html?utm_source=external&utm_medium=github&utm_campaign=xlsoft_Public-Samples-iOS)
+- Download the Kudan AR iOS SDK [here](https://www.xlsoft.com/en/products/kudan/download.html?utm_source=external&utm_medium=github&utm_campaign=xlsoft_iOSArbiTrackTutorial)
 - Drop the `KudanAR.framework` into your project
 - Disable Bitcode, go to the Build Settings tab of your workspace, scroll down to Build Options, and set Enable Bitcode to No.
 - Run the XCode project

-If you have any feedback about our SDK or provided sample source code, please get in touch with us at [our support site](https://www.xlsoft.com/doc/kudan/getting-started/?utm_source=external&utm_medium=github&utm_campaign=xlsoft_Public-Samples-iOS).
+If you have any feedback about our SDK or provided sample source code, please get in touch with us at [our support site](https://www.xlsoft.com/en/services/xl_form.html?option2=Kudan&utm_source=external&utm_medium=github&utm_campaign=xlsoft_iOSArbiTrackTutorial).